Lapse candidature

 The goal for your period of approved lapsed candidature is to submit your thesis for examination.
 However, you need to complete the following tasks prior to submission.

-- Two months prior - register your intention to submit via the Thesis Examination System (TES) so that the nomination of examiners can be arranged.
+- Two months prior: register your intention to submit via the Thesis Examination System (TES) so that the nomination of examiners can be arranged.

 Submission after the lapse end date